trrapp12/parallax-example/README.md

 ### MY OWN PERSONAL CONTRIBUTIONS INCLUDED

-- [X] The third party library is obviously not mine, but all artwork and other work is my own.
+- [X] For me this was an elementary attempt to work with a previously written library,

 ---

 ### ATTRIBUTIONS

+* Parallax library written by Matthew Wagerfield - @mwagerfield
-All artwork is my own
+* All artwork is my own

 ---